jaredpalmer/react-fns/README.md

 # react-fns

-Modern React components, hoc's, and utilities functions.
+Modern React components, render-props, hoc's, and utility functions.

 *react-fns* is your React utility belt.
 It's a collection of declarative components and higher-order components for lots of common situations.